kacperkan/mitsuba-flask-service/README.md

 ## Acknowledgements

-My fork is influence by: [amyspark](https://github.com/amyspark/mitsuba/) I used their fixes to run v0.6 of the mitsuba
+My fork is influenced by: [amyspark](https://github.com/amyspark/mitsuba/) I used their fixes to run v0.6 of the mitsuba

 The Dockerfile is influenced by: [ninjaben](https://hub.docker.com/r/ninjaben/mitsuba-rgb/dockerfile)